dbutz/SchoolSite-Pro-Docs/dataValidation/checkLocator.md

 # Data Checks Made for Locator

-Below is a list of the data checks that SchoolSite makes when using the Data Validator for SchoolSite Locator.
+Below is a list of the data checks that SchoolSite Pro makes when using the Data Validator for SchoolSite Locator.

 ## Step 1: Validate individual feature classes
 There are two required datasets that are required for SchoolSite Locator: